 The hire as chairman of former DLA Piper chief and legend of the profession Sir Nigel Knowles would probably also count as a glamour move.
 It is a logical one, however, as the parallels between DLA Piper and DWF are clear.
 DLA Piper emerged from the north of the UK to become one of the world’s largest firms; DWF clearly has similar ambitions.

 Sir Nigel was the guiding light behind DLA Piper’s rise to prominence; at DWF that role has been taken by managing partner Andrew Leaitherland.

 Leaitherland has been in the role since it was created in 2006.
 He took up the reins aged 36, one of the country’s youngest managing partners.
 Since then, he has transformed a regional firm with a turnover of £34m into an increasingly international outfit.
-The last three elections (2009, 2012 and 2014) have all been uncontested.
+The last four elections (2009, 2012, 2014 and 2017) have all been uncontested.
 The firm’s CEO of insurance services Paul Berry holds the honour of being the only person to have run against Leaitherland, in that very first election.